-Prerequisite: F.I.
-Language Arts 110

-Description: This course emphasizes vocabulary building, writing and oral expression, literature, grammar and culture.
-All these aspects are examined in context using various resources, visual and auditory, a variety of contemporary written material, articles and novels from francophone regions.
+FI Language Arts 110 FI Language Arts 120 Prerequisite: FI Language Arts 10 Prerequisite: FI Language Arts 110 Description: This course is a continuation of and follows the Description: This course emphasizes vocabulary building, same general pattern as the Grade 10 course.
+The content of this writing and oral expression, literature, grammar, and culture. course is based on five components: oral expression, literature, All these aspects are examined in context using various grammar, composition, and culture. resources, visual and auditory, a variety of contemporary written material, articles, and novels from francophone regions.
 Emphasis is placed on oral proficiency and understanding; therefore, group work and communicative activities and projects are of great importance.